Our Progress on Sustainable Forestry

-Each year P&G shareholders gather to hear important updates on our business and to share their perspectives on a range of topics impacting our company.
-One of these topics is our ongoing progress on environmental sustainability, including the responsible sourcing of raw materials like wood pulp and palm oil needed to make some of our products.
-Today we’re pleased to share an update on our efforts this year to protect our forests, helping to ensure no one has to choose between the products they use today and what they hope to preserve for tomorrow.
+We continue to make progress on environmental sustainability, including the responsible sourcing of raw materials like wood pulp and palm oil needed to make some of our products.
+We’re pleased to share an update on our efforts this year to protect our forests, helping to ensure no one has to choose between the products they use today and what they hope to preserve for tomorrow.

 This year we…

 Made our work more transparent and accessible.
 We engaged with a broad group of stakeholders and answered our shareholders’ request to increase the transparency of our efforts to eliminate deforestation and degradation of intact forests.
 Through our Forestry Practices Report, Forestry Practices Report Supplement, and our Family Care forestry efforts, all available to the public through our ESG Investor Portal, P&G now has industry-leading transparency and accountability on forestry practices.